Integrated Care Alliance

 The Integrated Care Alliance (ICA) is a small group with a passionate dedication to better connect and integrate health and care in our community.

 The ICA was established in April 2016, with the support of the Sunshine Coast Hospital and Health Service and the PHN.
 It has brought together a team of clinicians, consumers, carers and health leaders who are all working to build better person-centred care on the Sunshine Coast.

 The ICA aims for people on the Sunshine Coast to experience continuity of care through an integrated health care system.
-The group is facilitating initiatives to better connect and integrate health care on the Sunshine Coast, with a particular focus on people experiencing chronic or complex conditions.
+The group facilitates initiatives to better connect and integrate health care on the Sunshine Coast, with a particular focus on people experiencing chronic or complex conditions.

-The past 18 months have seen the ICA bring together key international and national leads, like Dr Viktoria Stein, from the International Federation of Integrated to Care and Professor Lindy Clemson from the University of Sydney, to kick start and assist a number of initiatives.
-These have included:
+The ICA has brought together key international and national leaders, like Dr Viktoria Stein from the International Federation of Integrated Care and Professor Lindy Clemson from the University of Sydney, to kick start and assist a number of initiatives, including:

-The group meets bi-monthly and if you are interested in submitting an expression of interest to join the Alliance or would like more information please contact:
+The group meets bi-monthly.
+If you are interested in submitting an expression of interest to join the alliance or would like more information please contact: